Diron Reynolds: Oklahoma

 Reynolds was hired at Oklahoma in 2015 as the program's defensive line coach.

 Stanford (second stint)

 Reynolds was named the defensive line coach at Stanford in 2016.

 Michigan State

 It was announced on January 25, 2023, that Reynolds had been hired to be Michigan State's new defensive line coach.

+Arizona State

+On December 3, 2023, Reynolds was named the new defensive line coach at Arizona State.